 Top 10 Warning Signs of Cancer in Your Pet

-Each year, about 6 million new cancer diagnoses are made in dogs, with a similar number in cats.
+Each year, about 12 million new cancer diagnoses are made in dogs and cats across the United States.
 Fortunately, we’ve seen great advancements in medicine over the years, which allow veterinarians to diagnose and treat cancer with greater success.

 Early detection is crucial when it comes to pet cancer.